public-awesome/constellations-book/src/README.md

 Constellations is:

-1. A public facing website available at [www.constellations.zone](https://www.constellations.zone) to view its data This is mostly used to "validate" internal information, and you are invited to use the [Stargaze main website](https://www.stargaze.zone) instead, unless you're looking for information not available there.
+1. A public facing website available at [www.constellations.zone](https://www.constellations.zone) to view its data.
+   This is mostly used to "validate" internal information, and you are invited to use the [Stargaze main website](https://www.stargaze.zone) instead, unless you're looking for information not available there.

 2. A set of API to fetch data Constellations has indexed.
 This API is available over GraphQL and self-generated GraphQL documentation is enabled.